dialogic-godot/documentation/documentation/creating-extensions.md

 <img src="/media/extension_creator.png" width="600"/>

-By clicking the `Create New Extension` button you can setup an extension folder and custom event script very quickly.
+By clicking the `Create New Extension` button, you can set up an extension folder and custom event script very quickly.
 Enter a name for the new module and select what you would like to add.
 Then click `Create`.

-## 2. The essential part: index.gd
+## 2. The essential part: `index.gd`

 The central piece of any extension is the `index.gd` script.
 It is the only thing your extension is required to have.
-It has to extend DialogicIndexer and can overwrite that classes methods to let dialogic know about what things to add.
+It has to extend `DialogicIndexer` and can overwrite that classes methods to let dialogic know about what things to add.
-For example this code registers a custom event:
+For example, this code registers a custom event:

 ```gdscript
 func _get_events() -> Array: